AI Architecture User Guide

 provider=OpenAI,model=gpt-4o,temperature=0.3;provider=Anthropic,model=claude-sonnet-4-20250514,temperature=0.3

-Available keys include provider (OpenAI, Anthropic, Gemini), model (the specific model identifier), temperature (0.0–1.0), alias (for per-market routing), and maxOutputTokens.
+Available keys include provider (OpenAI, Anthropic, Gemini), model (the specific model identifier), temperature (0.0–1.0), alias (for per-market routing), and maxOutputTokens (the maximum number of tokens in the AI's response — if omitted, the provider's default applies; increase this if you find responses are being truncated, particularly in Autonomous mode with complex instruction sets).

 Per-Market Provider Aliases